Asduveneck/500pix_clone/README.md

 <details>
   <summary>Overall Index Page</summary>

   The index page renders every image.
-As soon as the component mounts, we send a request to the database to fetch each photo, and update our state to contain the photos.
+As soon as the component mounts, we dispatch a request to fetch each photo, and update our state to contain the photos.

 ```js
   componentDidMount(){